The Newest Ruse: Banks Capitalizing on “Toxic

 same banks wrote down only months ago during the purchasing process.

-wrote down these securities as part of the acquisition process, the higher they can write them "up" in the months
+guys wrote down these securities as part of the acquisition process, the higher they can write them "up" in the

-big banks - so it's especially difficult to get to the bottom of exactly when this will come to a head and how much
+other big banks - so it's especially difficult to get to the bottom of exactly when this will come to a head and

 But we can guess as to their motivation:

 - First, the banking industry remains in a state of chaos.
 Despite widespread

 attempts to calm things down, the banks don't trust each other and the public trusts them even less.
 So profits

 - whether illusory or not - would go a long way to reestablishing some sense of the ordinary.

 - Second, to the degree that the banks remain on the federal dole and their